Process is closed

 Detailed Guidelines/Additional Information

-Please click here to download the detailed Community Foundation competitive process general information and guidelines.
+Please click here to download the detailed competitive process general information and guidelines.

 Grant Opportunity

-The Community Foundation’s competitive grants will align with one or more of the four following Community Goals and the Solutions detailed below:
+The Community Foundation’s competitive grants will align with one of the four following Community Goals and the Solutions detailed below:

 I. Achieve racial/ethnic equity.
-Requests must address one of the following Solutions:
+Requests must address the following Solutions:

 Solutions

-- Increase access to long term arts instruction for children and youth living in low-income households.
+1: Promote equitable access to long-term arts instruction for children and youth living in low-income communities.

-- Restore and leverage significant historic buildings and architectural landmarks, with a preference for sites that promote cultural tourism.
-(Defining historic as official recognition by State/National Register of Historic Places or local preservation ordinance.)
+3: Promote cultural tourism by restoring and leveraging significant historic buildings and architectural landmarks (Defining historic as official recognition by State/National Register of Historic Places or local preservation ordinance.)

 Special funding available to support the following: